China (Taiwan only)

 a.
 Freedom of Speech and Press

-The Constitution provides for freedom of speech and of the press, and the authorities generally respected these rights in practice.
+The law provides for freedom of speech and of the press, and the authorities generally respected these rights in practice.
+There were no government restrictions on the Internet.

-The GIO required that any publications imported from mainland China be sent to the GIO Publications Department for screening before sale or publication and still sought to ban the importation of publications that advocated communism or the establishment of united front organizations, endangered public order or good morals, or violated regulations or laws.
-Beginning in July, the GIO eliminated the requirement that China-origin material be converted to traditional characters before being published in Taiwan.
-However, cable television systems are still required to send imported material to the GIO for screening and to convert the subtitles to traditional characters before broadcasting.
+The GIO, which required that any publications imported from mainland China be sent to the GIO publications department for screening before sale or publication, has the authority to ban importation of publications that advocate communism or the establishment of united front organizations, endanger public order or good morals, or violate regulations or laws.
+Nevertheless, a wide variety of mainland China-origin material was readily accessible through the Internet as well as in retail stores.
+Cable television systems are required to send imported material to the GIO for screening and to convert subtitles from the simplified characters used in mainland China to traditional characters before broadcasting.

-The quality of news reporting was erratic, and, at times, the media trampled on individuals' right to privacy.
-The media often taped and aired police interrogations and entered hospital rooms when the patient was unable to prevent this.
+The media occasionally trampled on individuals' right to privacy.
+The media often taped and aired police interrogations and entered hospital rooms when the patient was unable to prevent such entry.

 b.
 Freedom of Peaceful Assembly and Association

-The Constitution provides for freedom of assembly, and the authorities generally respected this right in practice.
-Permits required for outdoor public meetings were granted routinely.
-The National Security Law gives the Government the authority to prevent demonstrations advocating communism or the division of the national territory.
-However, demonstrations advocating independence have taken place without government interference.
+The law provides for freedom of assembly and association, and the authorities generally respected these rights in practice.
+Although the National Security Law gives the government the authority to prevent demonstrations advocating communism or the division of the national territory, pro-independence and pro‑reunification demonstrations took place without government interference.

-The Constitution provides for freedom of association; and the authorities generally respected this right in practice.
-The Civic Organization Law requires all civic organizations to register.
+The Civic Organizations Law requires all civic organizations to register.
 Registration was granted routinely.

-Under the Civic Organization Law, the Constitutional Court holds the power to dissolve political parties.
+Under the Civic Organizations Law, the Constitutional Court, which is made up of the Council of Grand Justices, has the power to dissolve political parties.
 Grounds for dissolution include objectives or actions that are deemed to jeopardize the existence of the "Republic of China."
 The Constitutional Court heard no cases under this law during the year.

 c.
 Freedom of Religion